fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 })
 ```

 The subscriptions are done using either the [Subscription](https://www.apollographql.com/docs/react/v2.5/advanced/subscriptions/#subscription-component) component or the [useSubscription](https://www.apollographql.com/docs/react/data/subscriptions/#usesubscription-hook) hook that is available in Apollo Client 3.0.
-We will use the hook based solution.
+We will use the hook-based solution.

 Let's modify the code like so: